Steve Hampson: Club career

 In 1989, he played alongside fellow import Andy Gregory for the Illawarra Steelers in the NSWRL premiership.
 Although the club finished bottom of the league table, they reached the final of the 1989 Panasonic Cup.
 Hampson played and scored a try in the final, but the match ended in a 20–22 defeat against Brisbane Broncos.

+Hampson played in the club's 1991 World Club Challenge victory against the visiting Penrith Panthers.
+He spent almost ten years as a player for the club between 1983 and 1993.
+During his Wigan career, he made 296 starts (plus 8 subs bench appearances), scoring 55 tries, 48 conversions and 3 drop goals, a total of 319 points.
+Wigan reached the Challenge Cup Final eight times while Hampson was at the club, but he missed the first three Challenge Cup Finals (in 1984, 1985 and 1988) due to injury.

 After being released by Wigan in 1993, he went to play for Halifax, Salford Reds and Widnes Vikings.

 Representative career

-Hampson was selected to go on the 1988 Great Britain Lions tour, but was forced to withdraw after breaking his arm a few weeks before the tour departed.
+Hampson received his first call-up for Great Britain in 1986.
+He was selected to go on the 1988 Great Britain Lions tour, but was forced to withdraw after breaking his arm a few weeks before the tour departed.
 He was also selected for the 1992 Great Britain Lions tour of Australia and New Zealand.
 He was capped 12 times for Great Britain between 1987 and 1992.

 Coaching career

-Hampson was coach of Lancashire Lynx between 1999 and 2000.
+Hampson was coach of Lancashire Lynx between 1998 and 2000.
+He worked as a personal trainer for other sportsmen such as cricketer Andrew Flintoff and golfer Darren Clarke.

 He has worked as a fitness conditioner for Sale Sharks, Lancashire CCC, and in rugby league at international level with Great Britain.

 As part of the 2010 Wigan Warriors coaching staff re-structure Hampson became the Assistant Under 18's Coach.